nearprotocol/stakewars/troubleshooting.md

 3. I get a `KeyNotFound` error if I try to use near-shell
 4. I get a timeout error from the RPC after I send a command
 5. I had a wallet created on [nearprotocol.com](http://nearprotocol.com), and now I can't access it anymore
+6. I try to login with near-shell, but I receive the `ERR_CONNECTION_REFUSED` error on the website

 ### Staking-related issues
 1. I used `near send` instead of `near call` to my staking pool